Dg0x6/VideoSubDub/README.md

 This script extracts audio from video files, transcribes it into text using OpenAI's Whisper, generates an SRT subtitle file, and translates it into Arabic.

 🔹 Features
-✅ Convert video to subtitles (.srt)
+✅ Convert video to subtitles (.srt)\n
-✅ Transcribe audio using Whisper (local model, no API required) ✅ Translate subtitles from English to Arabic
+✅ Transcribe audio using Whisper (local model, no API required)/n ✅ Translate subtitles from English to Arabic
 ✅ Supports multiple video formats: .mp4, .avi, .mov, .mkv